All Episodes

 Three to five pounds of buffalo wings.

-We do Southern Fries.
+We do southern fries.

-How long would that probably take like three minutes?
+How long would that southern fryer?

-Oh, uh if you put three pounds of buffalo wings in the turkey fryer, it takes about 14, 15 minutes.
+Oh, if you put three pounds of buffalo wings in the turkey fryer, it takes about 14, 15 minutes.

-And here's the other thing.
+And here's the other thing: you like low-country seafood boils?

-So and by the way, you can use it for vegetables.
+And by the way, you can use it for vegetables.

 You can use it for healthy cooking.

-When you think of deep frying a turkey and that juice and that flavor, it is actually people are asking, is it nutritional compared to oven roasting a turkey?
+When you think of deep-frying a turkey and that juice and that flavor, it is actually, people are asking, is it nutritional compared to oven roasting a turkey?

 Depends what kind of oil you use.